eerohele/pp/README.md

 ...
 ```

 The API is stable and there will be no breaking changes.
+Everything except for `me.flowthing.pp/pprint` is internal and subject to change.

 ## Differences to clojure.pprint